skycoin/skyflash/USER_MANUAL.md

 **A word of warning:** once you generate the images and close Skyflash you will not be able to use Skyflash to burn the same images unless you re-generate the images.
 For this reason we recommend to have a copy of BalenaEtcher at hand to burn the previously generated images.

-*The flashing process is working only on Linux & Windows by now, we intend to cover MacOS soon.*

 To start the flashing process you need to select the proper device, and image in the combo boxes, but first a needed warning:

 ### WARNING!